gaurav-kamti/rishta-radar/START_HERE.md

-# 🎯 START HERE - Rishta Radar Setup
+# 🎯 START HERE - PartnerScan Setup

 Welcome!
 Your collaborative quiz app is ready.
 Follow these steps to get started.